sqlparser/sqlflow_public/dbobjects_relationship.md

 ### the main relation type in dataflow
 1. column to column dataflow, the data of target column is coming from the source column(fdd).
-2. column to resultset(mainly select list), the row number of the resultset is impacted by the source column(fdr).
+2. column to resultset(mainly select list), the number of row in the resultset is impacted by the source column(fdr).
-3. resultset to resultset, the row number of a source table in the from clause impact the row number of the target select list.(fdr)
+3. resultset to resultset, the number of row in a source table in the from clause impact the number of row in the target select list.(fdr)

 ### analyze dataflow in the different SQL elements -  part 1
 1. select list